yuri/ngcourse/handout/02-controllers.md

-# Getting Started with the Client
+# Part 2: Getting Started with the Client

 This course will be organized around building a collaborative task manager.
 We will start by building a client app, which we will later connect to a REST